Interdental cleaning: Interdental brush

+Interdental brushes are not designed for the same long lifespan as regular toothbrushes.
+On average, an interdental brush may need to be replaced after 7–14 uses.

+For those with braces, bridges, or dental implants, interdental brushes are especially helpful.
+They can manoeuvre around wires and brackets or under bridges, where plaque can accumulate, helping to maintain the integrity of dental work and supporting long-term oral health.
+Individuals with orthodontic appliances are recommended to choose conical-shaped brushes.
+The narrow top part does an excellent job of cleaning fine details.
+The lower and wider half removes food debris between teeth and around the structure.
+For cleaning brackets, forward and backwards motions are used.

+To select the correct size interdental brush, it is necessary to consult a dental hygienist.
+They will measure the interdental spaces with a special probe and determine the appropriate width of the brushes.
+Typically, narrower brushes are needed for the front teeth, and wider ones for the molars.

+According to the rules, interdental spaces are cleaned first.
+Then, with the help of a brush, the front, inner, and chewing surfaces of the teeth are cleaned.
+Brush movements should be strictly vertical, from the gum to the cutting edge of the tooth, to avoid pushing plaque back into the spaces between the teeth.

 Oral irrigator

 Oral Irrigators (also called water flossers) are common mechanical tools used for interdental cleaning.
 It uses a combination of pulsation and pressure facilitated by water or air to remove debris and bacteria both above and below the gums.
 When used with tooth brushing, the use of oral irrigators reduces inflammation of the gums (gingivitis) by removing loosely adherent plaque.
 It is also beneficial for implant maintenance as there is less bleeding around implants when oral irrigators are used compared to dental floss.

 Toothpick

-Toothpicks are thin sticks made from various materials that insert into interdental space for cleaning.
-Although there is a long history of use dating back to 1.8 million years ago, dentists generally recommend against their use due to a perceived danger of causing mechanical damage to gum, enamel, and tooth roots.
+Toothpicks are slender sticks, made from a variety of materials, designed to be inserted between teeth for cleaning the interdental spaces.
+Although there is a long history of use dating back to 1.8 million years ago, dentists generally discourage their use due to the danger of causing mechanical damage to gum, enamel, and tooth roots.